Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 the deity's realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.

+### Notes
-**Notes:** This ability works like the Create Greater Object ability, except as noted below.
+This ability works like the Create Greater Object ability, except as noted below.

 A deity can use this ability to create any kind of creature that does